DonHulieo/duff/README.md

 shared_script '@duf/shared/import.lua'
 ```

-### CArray
+### array

-CArray is a class for the creation and manipulation of consecutive integer indexed arrays.
+array is a class for the creation and manipulation of consecutive integer indexed arrays.
 It provides a number of Functional Programming methods, and is designed to be used in a similar way to the Array class in JavaScript.

 *This is a shared module, and can be used on both the client, server and shared enviroment.*

-#### Importing the CArray Module
+#### Importing the array Module

 ```lua
 -- Using the `require` export